xufengduan/MacBehaviour/README.md

 library("MacBehaviour")
 ```

-2. Deploy a model on HuggingFace.
+2. Create a Hugging Face account.
 Click the <a href="https://huggingface.co/">link</a> here and register/login your HuggingFace account.
 ![image01](https://github.com/user-attachments/assets/8be4cb9d-0bb7-40f4-b72d-8bc3a4926830)
 <br><br>
 Note that you will receive an email in which you will need to click on the confirmation link to verify your account.
 ![image02](https://github.com/user-attachments/assets/2735ae61-c6ef-41b9-ac91-f7c8d87e4ac2)
 <br><be>

-3. Deploy inference endpoints.
+3. Select a model.
 We will use the model <a href="https://huggingface.co/meta-llama/Llama-3.2-3B-Instruct">meta-llama/Llama-3.2-3B-Instruct</a> (just for example).
-You can choose other LLMs as you wish.
+You can choose other models from <a href="https://huggingface.co/models?other=conversational,endpoints_compatible&sort=trending">this list of HuggingFace models</a>
 ![image03](https://github.com/user-attachments/assets/36dc85d7-8766-43fc-97af-dc921d10cdc4)
 <br><be>

-4. Create endpoint.
-You need to bind a credit card to your account to use the model deployment service on HuggingFace.
-Then select the corresponding options according to your needs.
-The estimated cost is shown in the bottom right corner.
-If you select ‘Never automatically scale to zero’, remember to pause the model when you are not using it or it will keep charging.
+4. Create an Endpoint.
+Add a credit card to access HuggingFace's model deployment service, then configure options based on your needs.
+The estimated cost is displayed at the bottom right corner—if you select ‘Never automatically scale to zero,’ pause the model when not in use to avoid charges.
 ![image04](https://github.com/user-attachments/assets/09060933-2a13-4172-bb0d-5297458ba756)
 <br><be>

-5. Wait for model initialisation to complete.
+5. Initialisation.
 The model usually takes a few minutes to initialize; Once it's ready you can use it normally.
 ![image05](https://github.com/user-attachments/assets/74aae84a-e213-4624-98ba-16fb80323811)
 <br><be>

-6. Now the model works fine, and you may notice that the Endpoint URL has been updated, which we'll use later.
+6. Once initialized, confirm that the Endpoint URL has been updated—it will be needed later.
 ![image06](https://github.com/user-attachments/assets/dd3a4162-af93-4944-84a7-8e4e7cef94ba)
 <br><br>
 ![image07](https://github.com/user-attachments/assets/653fade9-6370-4fda-a875-6828aa2b78e0)